The investment factor

 It’s important to allow for our own psychology in relation to investments.
 It’s often said that the best investment strategy is the one you can stick to given that chopping and changing is what can cause significant costs and underperformance.
 So even if investing fully in equities produces the best long-term return in most cases, if the resulting volatility means we can’t sleep at night and make poor decisions when markets crash, we’d better amend our strategy to one we can cope with psychologically.

-In the investment factor I’ll help you understand the nature of different asset classes, their long term returns and behaviour, different dimensions of risk, and how these can fit together as part of your plan, given your expenditure needs.
+The investment factor aims to help you understand the nature of different asset classes, their long term returns and behaviour, different dimensions of risk, and how these can fit together as part of your plan, given your expenditure needs.

 How to invest in line with ethical values is an increasingly important consideration but is also something of a hornet’s nest.
 How do divestment, engagement and impact strategies differ, and which allows you to align your financial needs, investment beliefs and moral values?
 This is important to cover as part of investment approach.